By Appointment to Her Majesty Queen Elizabeth II

 The Royal Warrant Holders Association (click here to visit their site) keeps a full database of Warrant holders and explains the history and protocol of a Royal Warrant.

-Tagged Elizabeth II, Protocol.
+Tagged Elizabeth II of the United Kingdom, Protocol.